CYBERPHRENIA/CYBERPHRENIA/README.md

 -->
 🌙/🟢: Online // ⛔️: AFK or busy w/ skins (W2I then)

-Neurodivergent disordered queer plural and alterhuman [ask if curious]
+Neurodivergent queer plural and alterhuman [ask if curious]

 Don't request until we've talked a bit.